Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 * First feature is the user insput to select a country.
 * Second feature is zooming in the selected country on the map.
 * Third feature is displaying the type of prevention and malaria risk in that country.
+* Fourth is having the navbar and option to go to read information about Malria.

 ----
 ## Technologies used